 - Service your air conditioner once a year to ensure it’s running at top efficiency, allowing you to use less energy.

-- Cover your windows with plastic in the winter to avoid heat air leakage.
+- Cover your windows with plastic in the winter to avoid heat loss.

 Don’t forget to contact your local gas and electricity provider as well.
-AllState explains, “Many utility companies have programs and incentives in place to help encourage their customers to cut back on energy consumption.”
+As Allstate explains, “Many utility companies have programs and incentives in place to help encourage their customers to cut back on energy consumption.”

-Cell phone bills are a necessary evil, but you may not need to pay as much as you are.
-First and foremost, call your provider to review your current plan and data usage—you may be using less data than you think, allowing you to drop down to a lower tier.
+A cell phone is a necessity these days, but you may not need to pay as much as you are for yours.
+First, call your provider to review your current plan and data usage—you may be using less data than you think, allowing you to drop down to a lower tier.
 You may also be able to get a lower rate by signing up for automatic payments.

-If you can’t get a lower rate, and you don’t like options from other cell providers, consider other simple money-saving tactics like using Wi-Fi whenever you can.
-You can also go into your phone’s settings to find out which apps are using the most data or download an app that will tell you and then automatically close those apps for you.
+If you can’t get a lower rate and you don’t like options from other cell providers, consider other simple money-saving tactics like using Wi-Fi instead of data whenever you can.
+You can also go into your phone’s settings to find out which apps are using the most data, or download an app that will tell you and automatically close those apps for you.

-Now is the time to spend less on monthly expenses.
-In most cases, a simple phone call can help you save in just a few minutes.
-Use these ideas to spend less while still having great car insurance, a warm home and access to your favorite shows.
+Figuring out how to reduce expenses and save money sometimes just takes a little digging.
+In many cases, a simple phone call can help you save in just a few minutes.
+Use these ideas to spend less while still having great car insurance, a warm home, and other necessities.